-So which class is on top right now?
-It's not an easy question.
-But combining meta snapshots from sites like Vicious Syndicate and Tempo Storm, among other factors like viability and success in competitive play, we’ve attempted to build a picture of the meta as it currently stands.
+Despite all of this, has the order of power among the classes actually changed?
+By combining meta reports from sites like Vicious Syndicate, Tempo Storm, and HSReplay, among other factors like viability and success in competitive play, we’ve attempted to build a picture of the meta as it currently stands.

 Here are where the classes stand right now.